acsoto/BUAA-Compiler/README.md

     }
 ```

 ##### **d e**

-To check if the function parameters are matched, I memorize parameters of every function and when I met a function call, I will scan the function call parameters and match them.
-I prepare a function to do this.
-Finally I found I need to use recursive descent again, so I add the check procedure to the recursive descent of the grammatical analyst.
-Please check the `After Code/Error d and e`
+To check if the function parameters are matched, the parameters of every function are memorized.
+When a function call is encountered, the function call parameters are scanned and matched.
+A function is prepared to handle this.
+It was found that recursive descent is needed again, so the check procedure is added to the recursive descent of the grammatical analyzer.
+Please check the `After Code/Error d and e`.

-##### f g
+##### **f g**

-There is a global variety `needReturn` used to display if the current function need return. if it does but there is no return in the end of the code block, or if it doesn't but there is return, the error will be memorized.
+There is a global variable `needReturn` used to indicate if the current function needs to return.
+If it does, but there is no return at the end of the code block, or if it doesn't, but there is a return, the error will be recorded.

 ##### **h**

-Just check if it is a const.
+Simply check if it is a constant.

 ```java
 if (isConst(word)) {